 12. Painted bathroom ceiling

 Why do we instinctively reach for white paint when finishing a ceiling?
 Breaking away from tradition by choosing a colorful painted ceiling can infuse your bathroom with unexpected personality and style.
-A soft sage green can create a calming, spa-like environment, while a vibrant terracotta adds warmth and energy to your morning the ceiling the same color as the walls can also create a seamless, "color-drenched" look that makes the room feel unified and is one of the most cost-effective ways to update your bathroom’s appearance without a major use a high-quality, mold-resistant paint finish to ensure the color stays fresh and vibrant despite the high humidity levels.
+A soft sage green can create a calming, spa-like environment, while a vibrant terracotta adds warmth and energy to your morning routine.
+Painting the ceiling the same color as the walls can also create a seamless, "color-drenched" look that makes the room feel unified and cozy.
+This is one of the most cost-effective ways to update your bathroom’s appearance without a major renovation.
+Always use a high-quality, mold-resistant paint finish to ensure the color stays fresh and vibrant despite the high humidity levels.

 13. Bathroom crown molding